3RN0D3P/Ducky/README.md

 # Ducky
-My Ducky Scripts Payloads - For Educational Use Only
+My Ducky Scripts Payloads - For Educational Purpose Only